code-with-amitk/Code-examples/System-Design/Concepts/All_About_Containers/README.md

 <a name=mn></a>
 ### A. Master Node
-- **Reponsibilities:** Create/destroy worker nodes.
+- Create/destroy worker nodes.
 User can only interacts with master node using yaml file.
 - **Daemon in master node**
   - *1. Controller Manager:* Monitors created containers/worker nodes.
 When worker node finishes the task(or load on cluster is low).
 VM/Worker node is bought down and when load becomes high a new worker node/VM is spawned again.
   - *2. API Service:* Manages all communication with Worker nodes(using kubelet)